cpgr/moose/modules/porous_flow/doc/content/modules/porous_flow/design_doc.md

 - The usual `Material` data structures are used, with properties indexed by `_qp`.
 However, `_qp` actually refers to a node number.
 For example, the code for [PorousFlowSingleComponentFluid.md] contains `_qp` throughout the code, but note that if `_nodal_material==true` the `_porepressure` is actually the `MaterialProperty` called "PorousFlow_porepressure_nodal" that was created by [PorousFlow1PhaseP.md] (for instance) that used `coupledDofValues("porepressure")` and *not* `coupledValue("porepressure")`.

+- In nearly all cases, the choice of whether a nodal or (normal) quadpoint material is made automatically by PorousFlow, so that the end user does not need to set the 'at_nodes' parameter for each material.
+When the input file is parsed, the `PorousFlowAddMaterialAction` checks which type of PorousFlow material (nodal, quadpoint or even both) is required by the other objects (Kernels, BCs, Postprocessors etc), and ensures that the `at_nodes` parameter is set appropriately.
+This action determines which form of each material is required by checking `PorousFlowDependencies`.
+This class contains a static list of dependencies for each object that must be manually maintained.

 - Because `Materials` are used, a single class can store multiple properties.
 Usually the properties stored are a physical property, such as permeability, which need not be a single real value (permeability is a 2-tensor) as well as its derivatives with respect to the arbitrary `Variables`.

 - Usually `_qp=i` corresponds to nodenumber=i, which is fine even if nodenumber=0 is not the nearest node to `_qp=0` (for instance) because this holds consistently throughout the code.